 Anyone searching for information about particular book titles, authors, or publishing insights, is bound to find themselves swimming in more results than they can use–but not all of this information is accurate or helpful.
 Fans, professional bloggers, magazines, and other sources may already have a lot to say about your process, your books, and your people.
 However, only your company has the best information about your authors and titles.
 You are the authority.
 Showing your expertise through a range of smart, accessible blog posts will cultivate trust and respect in readers and it will help you retain your position as a publishing industry expert.

-Creating a company blog for your publishing endeavor (or expanding on a current site) can benefit your readers and authors, as well as your bottom line.
+If you want to start a company blog, there aren’t many downsides.
+Creating a organization blog for your publishing endeavor (or expanding on a current site) can benefit your readers and authors, as well as your bottom line.
 Share the good work you’re already doing by highlighting company culture, improving search traffic, engaging community, and enhancing credibility through your organization’s blog.

 Interested in exploring Submittable for your own publishing blog?
 Find out more about how Submittable can help with collecting and managing blog content, as well as serving your other book marketing campaigns.